PlayFab/gsdk/UnrealPlugin/README.md

 # Instructions on Integrating the PlayFab GSDK Unreal Plugin Preview

-This Unreal Plugin is implementing the GSDK directly in Unreal Engine.
+This article describes how to integrate PlayFab Multiplayer Server SDK (GSDK) Unreal Online Subsystem (OSS) plugin with your Unreal game project.

 This plugin offers both a Blueprint API and a C++ API.
-This does however not mean that the Blueprint API does not require the game to be a C++ project.
-If it is currently a Blueprint only project, then you need to convert it beforehand, before adding the plugin.
+The Blueprint API still requires your Unreal Project to be a C++ project, and will not work on a Blueprint only project.
+If it is currently a Blueprint only project, then you need to convert to a C++ project beforehand, before adding the plugin.

 The following nodes are supported:
 ![PlayFab GSDK Blueprint Nodes](Documentation/GSDKBlueprintNodes.png)